ryujinx-mirror/ryujinx-games-list/README.md

 	"state_emu_version": "7ac5f40",  // Last Ryujinx commit of your current executable version (for now).
 	"state_last_date": "19/05/2018", // Date of your test.
 	"comment": "Explain what going on here.", // Be more precise as possible.
-	"nickname": "YourNickname"       // To know from who the feedback come from.
+	"nickname": "YourNickname"       // So we know who exactly made the commit changes.
 }
 ```